itk-kimai/AakSamlBundle/README.md

 This plugin entity maps AAK organisation values to Kimai Teams.
 Most claims are mapped 1:1 through a `SamlDTO` object.
 Note that `id`s for the various "departments" are given as a list in `extensionAttribute7`, e.g. `1001;1004;1012;1103;6530`.
-These are split and handled as individual id's.
+These are split and handled as individual IDs.

 - There MUST be exactly one `AakSamlTeamMeta` entity for each Kimai team created through SAML.
 - The `AakSamlTeamMeta` entity MUST be updated with SAML claims on each login.